muenchhausen/docker-squidguard/README.md

 this image is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
 A central filtering solution is preferred especially if you have a family with children and different devices.

 **new: You can run this container with own white- and blacklists or with public available lists from an external source.** Recommended blacklists are provided by [shallalist](http://www.shallalist.de/) - with some license restrictions especially for commercial use.

-This image includes also automatic proxy discovery based on WPAT and DHCP.
-Here a Webserver is required that serves wpat.dat.

 ## Sample 1: black- and whitelists from [shallalist](http://www.shallalist.de/)